WhackJobInt/postal3scriptdocs/docs/missions/pdb.md

 # Paradise Bridge (ai_mission_pdb.p3s)
 <h1>Pre-Path</h1>

+This is where most of the Players felt really disappointed with the game.
+Oh also, grenades are very happy to crash the game!

 <p>Below you will only see the behavior names, and a rough guessing from the code on what they were supposed to do.
 <p>Unused behavior name(s) from script file:
 <pre><code class="language-js">